This is the process I went through to downsize to a minimalist pedalboard and "restock" it with pedals that I would actually use.

 To stock the pedal board I had no intention of buying any pedals brand new, for a couple reasons.

-First, I was targetting all Boss pedals, which last forever, even if they've been through a few gigs already.
+- First, I was targeting all Boss pedals, which last forever, even if they've been through a few gigs already.

 In short, they can be had for really cheap.